fustinoni-net/PiRobotPlatform/README.md

     mvn install

 Running Maven for the first time will take a while.
-Maven will download, in a .m2 directory in your user home, all the necessary dependencies for itself and for the project too.
+Maven will download, in a .m2 directory in your user home, all the necessary dependencies for itself and for the projects too.
 Don't be scare, let it run and build all the projects.

 After some minutes the process will stop and you will get something like this (plus many more line before):